Rocky-921/GajendraOne_CPU/README.md

 # GajendraOne_CPU
- Made a CircuitVerse Simulation of a CPU.
+ Made a CircuitVerse Simulation of a CPU on CircuitVerse